Home « Program « Seeking Safety For Adults «

 Homework

-Seeking Safety for Adults includes a homework component:
+Seeking Safety (Adult version) includes a homework component:

-Clients are asked to make a "commitment" of one thing they'll do for their recovery prior to the next session (essentially homework); however, it is optional.
+Clients are encouraged to make a "commitment" of one thing they'll do for their recovery prior to the next session (essentially homework); however, this is optional.

 Languages

-Seeking Safety for Adults has materials available in languages other than English:
+Seeking Safety (Adult version) has materials available in languages other than English:

 For information on which materials are available in these languages, please check on the program's website or contact the program representative (contact information is listed at the bottom of this page).